 Member-states guide the Alliance Initiative and activities through the General Assembly.
 Each member-state appoints one representative with powers vested in the General Assembly.
 Voting power on issues brought before them is based on their status with the organization, with each Fully-Fledged member-state having one (1) seat and one (1) voting right.
 The General Assembly then delegates most powers to the Executive Office of the President.

-The first General Assembly of the Alliance will be held on the second quarter of 2023 in Dubai.
+The first General Assembly of the Alliance will be held on the last quarter of 2023 in the U.A.E.